LoreB43/LoreB43/README.md

 ---

 ## 📦 Industrial Machine Vision system for real-time cardboard quality control.
-Implementation of a real-time Industrial Machine Vision System to check and control the quality of the cardboards on the conveyor belt
+Implementation of a real-time machine vision pipeline designed to ensure quality control in packaging production lines by detecting geometrical, texture, and structural defects in cardboards.

 🔗 Repository:
 https://github.com/LoreB43/Cardboard-Defect-Detection